Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 • coach - Alexander Mikhailov.

-The ascent was recognized as the best climbing ascent of the year and was awarded the Golden Ice Ax international award.
+The ascent was recognized as the best mountaineering climb of the year and was awarded the international Golden Ice Ax award.

-2001 - Southeast Ridge, pioneer Ukrainian Terzyul, Vladislav Aleksandrovich; in 2004 he died while descending from Makalu.
+2001 - Southeast ridge, Ukrainian pioneer Terzyul, Vladislav Alexandrovich; in 2004 he died while descending from Makalu.

-2009 - February 9 Simone Moro (Italy) and Denis Urubko (Kazakhstan) conquer Makala for the first time in winter.
-This is the last of the nine Himalayan eight-thousanders, passed in the winter.
+2009 - February 9, the team of Simone Moro (Italy) and Denis Urubko (Kazakhstan) conquers Makalu in winter for the first time.
+This is the last of the nine Himalayan eight-thousanders climbed in winter.

-2010 - On May 24, three climbers, members of the mountaineering club of the city of Sumy (Ukraine), Sergey Bublik, Vladimir Rosko and Dmitry Venslavovsky, as part of the national expedition "Ukraine-Makalu 2010" climbed Makalu.
+2010 - On May 24, three climbers, members of the mountaineering club of the city of Sumy (Ukraine), Sergei Bublik, Vladimir Roshko and Dmitry Venslavovsky, as part of the national expedition “Ukraine-Makalu 2010” climbed Makalu.
 Their journey to the top took almost 2 months; the expedition arrived in Nepal on March 28, 2010.
-The ascent of the Sumchans to Makalu is the first ascent, since no one has ever climbed this mountain along the South-Western Ridge.
+The ascent of the Sumy residents to Makalu is a first ascent, since no one has ever climbed this mountain along the South-Western ridge before them.

-2014 - On May 25, 16-year-old American Matthew Moniz became the world's youngest climber to summit Makalu.
+2014 - May 25, 16-year-old American Matt Moniz became the world's youngest climber to climb Makalu.

 March-May 1997